 What is SOLID MODELLING?

-Surface usually for visual purposes and solid for real world fabrication and computer simulations.
-First lets start with the basics, The difference between 2d & 3d CAD.
+Solid modelling is the process of digitally creating a 3D design using CAD software.
+Solid and Surface are the 2 main types of modelling.
+Surface models are used for visual purposes.
+On the other hand, solid models are for real world fabrication and computer simulations.
+First lets start with the basics, The difference between 2D & 3D CAD.

-2d drawings can communicate a design sufficiently to a human, however if you wanted to produce the CAD design using computer controlled production machinery then it would more then likely need to be 3d.
-Here you can see a 2d CAD model vs a 3d CAD model (built using solid modelling method).
+2D drawings can communicate a design sufficiently to a human.
+However, if you wanted to produce the CAD design using computer aided machinery, it will need to be 3D.
+Here you can see a 2D CAD model vs a 3D CAD model, built using solid modelling.
 Now lets look at the definition of a solid model.

 A solid model is a more complete representation of a surface (or wireframe model).
-A solid model communicates both geometric and topological information, this represents a solid unambiguously.
-Geometric information addresses shapes, sizes and positioning in a 3d environment or coordinate system.
+Furthermore, a solid model uses both geometric and topological data, which represents a solid completely.
+Geometric data addresses shapes, sizes and positioning in a 3D environment or coordinate system.

-Topology deals with what people call ‘relationship information’, its non graphical, no scalar data.
+Topology deals with what people call ‘relationship information’.
+In this case, its non geometric, non-scalar data.

-This square shows 2 parts of information, topological and geometric.
-Geometric is the 100mm length of the squares side and topological is the perpendicular relationship of the vertical and horizontal sides joining at a 90 degree angle.
+This square shows both, topological and geometric information.
+Firstly, the geometric is the 100mm length of the square’s side.
+Whereas, the topological is the perpendicular relationship, of the vertical and horizontal sides, joining at a 90 degree angle.

-With any 3d solid model, however complex, it can be broken down into sub shapes.
-The subshapes are formed with 1 or more 2d sketches. think about the design below, that design is made from a number of cylinders, square and triangles
+To Summarise, any solid 3D model can be broken down in to sub-shapes, no matter how complex.
+In addition, the subshapes are formed with 1 or more 2d sketches.
+Finally, think about the design below.
+A number of cylinders, squares and triangles complete the design.

 FULL SOLID MODEL

-2d has no Z axis is made up of edges and vertices, its the oldest form of 3d modelling.
+2D sketches are the oldest form of 3D modelling.
+Models are made up of edges and vertices, with no z axis.
 You cannot represent complex surfaces and it does not show interior details.